ikmb/flye-assembly/README.md

 This read data is from a previously sequenced specues - this this reference gene annotation for comparative analysis.

 * QUAST (requires --reference)

+### `-profile`
+The execution profile to use.
+Defaults to "standard", which corresponds to the Medcluster.

+* standard  - CAU Medcluster
+* assembly - IKMB assembly machine